 “Yeah… Sorry I’m not much help.
 If you ever have trouble with Charms though, I’d be glad to help.”
 I took out my wand and demonstrated by practicing a little of what I had just learned in Charms this week, sending a perfect fountain of water at the back of Elliott Jasper’s head.
 He turned around, furious, and I looked up at the ceiling casually, one hand up as if trying to tell if it was raining.
 “Well I’d better go,” I said, as Jasper stood up.
 “Things to do… Good luck on your essays.”
 I sprinted up the girls’ staircase before Jasper had the chance to do anything.

 The following week, tensions between Gryffindor and Slytherin were slightly higher than usual because this coming weekend Gryffindor would face Slytherin on the Quidditch pitch.
-The Marauders reverted to old habits a little, and didn’t have much to say to me other than brag about Gryffindor’s team, or make somewhat snide remarks about my spectacular fall from my broom in the last match and ask if I’d be on the team again and try out the same stunts.
+James's group reverted to old habits a little, and didn’t have much to say to me other than brag about Gryffindor’s team, or make somewhat snide remarks about my spectacular fall from my broom in the last match and ask if I’d be on the team again and try out the same stunts.

 One evening, Mandy and I were sitting in chairs by the fire, doing our homework.
 Charlotte and Flint were working nearby; close enough for me to talk to Charlotte if I wanted to, but far enough away for me to be okay with Flint being there.
 During a lull in our conversation, I heard them discussing Quidditch.
 Flint had the gall to tell Charlotte that he’d rather have played Keeper, which only made me more annoyed that he was a Beater on the team and I wasn’t.